jmettraux/aachen/src/cac__skills.md

 : To know how to perform the religious rites, to know the religious history.

 Read
-: Level 0, read.
-Level 1, read and write.
+: At +0, read.
+From +1 on, read and write.

 Ride
 : To ride an animal, to drive a cart or carriage.
 To take care of the animal.